The Safest States in America (2026)

 Related Analysis

-Safest States in America 2026: Crime Rates Ranked
+What Are the Safest States in America 2026?
+Crime Rates Ranked

 Safety is personal.
 It's the thing that determines whether you feel comfortable walking your neighborhood at night, whether your kids can play outside unsupervised, whether you lock your doors or don't.
 We ranked all 50 states using FBI Uniform Crime Reporting data, scoring both violent crime and property crime per 100,000 residents.